Salahaldin International School opened its doors to students in September of 2009.

 Salahaldin International School offers students American and international educational traditions, as well as the benefits of access to the rich culture and heritage of Egypt.

-SIS offers a mix of curricular and co-curricular activities, with a wide variety of programs that meet the needs and interest of its students.
+SIS offers a mix of curricular and co-curricular activities, with a wide variety of programs that meet the needs and interests of its students.

 The school has collaboratively developed and continues to implement a curriculum based on clear, measurable learning goals.
 The curriculum is aligned to the Common Core standards and benchmarks.
 Curriculum guides contain learning objectives that are aligned to the standards and teachers use them to plan their daily instruction in the classroom.